itsocietysu/Faceswap/README.md

 # FaceSwap
-Sowftware that switches you face with the face of scientists
+Software that switches you face with the face of scientists

 Most useful to use linux for developing.